 Why video is critical for your early careers programmes?

 Retaining and recruiting talent has never been more difficult and nowhere has this been more pronounced than in early career programmes.
-Find out how to use recruitment video to engage young talent, making sure your organization attracts and retains the best and the brightest.
+Find out how to use recruitment videos to engage young talent, making sure your organization attracts and retains the best and the brightest.

 According to the latest 2022 ManPower Group Employment Outlook Survey, Global Net Employment Outlook, a measure used by the Group to evaluate hiring intentions, is more than 37%.
-There is lots of hiring planned.
+There are lots of hiring planned.
 Sectors considered more traditionally appealing to graduates and early careers candidates such as IT, Technology, Telecoms, Communications and Media, reported the strongest outlook: as high as 50%.

 “This recovery is unlike any we have seen before with hiring intent picking up much faster than after the previous economic downturn.”
 Jonas Prising | ManpowerGroup Chairman & CEO

 As any HR or recruitment professional will tell you, historically after a downfall the recruitment market switches from employee-driven to candidate-driven.
 Companies end up fighting left, right and centre to attract the best graduates and stop young people from walking out the door.

 Today, smart graduate and early careers recruitment have one thing in common for companies: presenting your value proposition in an engaging way.
 Which, let’s face it, for the new generation is video.

 The YouTube generation cannot be attracted by anything short of exceptional.
 Gone are the days of recruiters and HR managers being inundated with CV’s half an hour after posting a job ad.

 Knowing your audience and how to engage with them is now a MUST rather than a nice to have.
 And, young people respond to video.
 According to research by CareerBuilder, videos have a 34% higher job application rate than any other content type.